chanhosuh/chanhosuh.github.io-src/content/django_request_response.md

 Category: Django, Python, WSGI, REST
 Status: draft

-One of the advantages of using a web framework like Django is it does so many things out of the box for you.
-The big disadvantage, of course, is that one day something mysterious will happen that you don't seem to have a hope of understanding.
-For me, one of the things that has come to bite me a few times when I'm trying to test, is understanding exactly how requests get propagated through Django's middleware chain, gets processed by the view(s), returns a response which is propagated through the rest of the middleware.
+A benefit of using a web framework like Django is it does so many things out of the box for you.
+The big disadvantage, of course, is that one day something mysterious will happen, and you have no idea why.
+For me, one of the things that has come to bite me a few times, particularly during unit tests, is understanding exactly how requests get propagated through Django's middleware chain, gets processed by the view(s), and returns a response which continues through the rest of the middleware.

-Turns out this is implemented in a fairly straighforward way, but it does involve knowing a bit about WSGI (to understand how the middleware stack kicks off), and understanding Django's view & template interaction (which most Django devs should have a decent intuitive grasp of).
+The implementation turns out to be fairly straighforward, but it does involve knowing a bit about WSGI, and understanding Django's view & template interaction.

-The source code I'm referring to will be Django v2.1, but this part of the codebase hasn't changed much for some years.
+For reference, my code snippets are from Django 2.1, but this part of the codebase hasn't changed much for some years.

 ## WSGI

 Let's start with a quick summary of the Web Server Gateway Interface (WSGI).
-For further details and rationale behind the standards, refer to [PEP 333](https://www.python.org/dev/peps/pep-0333/) which is very readable.
+For a readable intro with more details and rationale behind the standards, I would just recommend reading [PEP 333](https://www.python.org/dev/peps/pep-0333/).

-WSGI is a standard which prescribes an interface for interaction between a web server and a Python application, typically a web framework like Django, Flask, etc.  There are many implementations of WSGI, including `uWSGI` and `Gunicorn`.
+WSGI is a standard which prescribes an interface for interaction between a web server and a Python application, typically a web framework like Django, Flask, etc.  Two popular implementations of WSGI are uWSGI and Gunicorn.

-Essentially a web server either runs a WSGI implementation, or connects to it if they are in separate containers.
-The WSGI implementation will run a Python process which invokes a callable provided by the Python application.
-The WSGI implementation handles finding the Python module with the callable and running it.
+Essentially, a web server either runs a WSGI implementation, or connects to it if they are in separate containers.
+The WSGI implementation runs a Python process which imports a callable provided by the Python application and invokes it upon every request.

 Thus WSGI requires: